On the Finiteness of the Derived Equivalence Classes of some Stable Endomorphism Rings: Geometric Application

 However, in this setting right and left mutation are equal by \cite[2.25]{HomMMP} and thus

-which is the contraction algebra of $f_{i_m \dots i_1}$, by repeated use of Proposition \ref{flopsmut}. \item This follows by combining Theorem \ref{HMMPbij} with part $(2)$ of Corollary \ref{mainresult}. \qedhere \end{enumerate} \end{proof} In the special case of minimal models, it is well known any two minimal models are connected by a sequence of simple flops \cite{[K]}.
+which is the contraction algebra of $f_{i_m \dots i_1}$, by repeated use of Proposition \ref{flopsmut}. \item Combining part $(1)$, Proposition \ref{tiltingconnected} and part $(2)$ shows that the endomorphism algebra of any basic tilting complex for $A_\con$ is isomorphic to the contraction algebra of some flopping contraction obtained from $f$ by a sequence of iterated flops.
+Applying Theorem \ref{rickards} gives the result. \qedhere \end{enumerate} \end{proof} In the special case of minimal models, it is well known that any two minimal models are connected by a sequence of simple flops \cite{[K]}.
 Thus, part $(3)$ of Theorem \ref{geomres} reduces to the following. \begin{cor} Let $f \colon X \to \Spec \rR$ be a minimal model of a complete local isolated cDV singularity.
 Writing $A_\con$ for the associated contraction algebra, the basic algebras derived equivalent to $A_\con$ are precisely the contraction algebras of minimal models of $\Spec \rR$. \end{cor} Recall from Conjecture \ref{conjwemyss}, that it is expected that the derived category of the contraction algebras of $\Spec R$ completely controls the geometry.
 The following shows that, to some extent, this is true.

 \begin{thm} Suppose that $f \colon X \to \Spec \rR$ and $g \colon Y \to \Spec \sS$ are minimal models of complete local isolated cDV singularities with associated contraction algebras $A_\con$ and $B_\con$.
 If $A_\con$ and $B_\con$ are derived equivalent then there is a bijection